grame-cncm/faust/architecture/daisy/README.md

 - `[scale:lin|log|exp]` metadata is implemented.

+## Bootloader configuration:

+Setup the board to utilize the manufacturer's bootloader, ensuring that the generated code fits within the board's memory.
+For detailed instructions on flashing the bootloader, please refer to: [Daisy Bootloader Getting Started Guide](https://electro-smith.github.io/libDaisy/md_doc_2md_2__a7___getting-_started-_daisy-_bootloader.html).

 ## DSP examples

 Here is a simple example showing how oscillators can be controlled by physical items and MIDI messages: